JSS95/dawiq/doc/source/explanation/optional-vs-default.rst

 Therefore we cannot let ``DataClass`` use the default value.

 .. note::
-    We don't recursively check the subwidget values because doing so will cause tons of troubles.
+    :mod:`dawiq` does not recursively check the subwidget values because doing so will cause tons of troubles.

 Workaround
 ----------